 |RM4SCC - Used by post offices in England and Australia for their Cleanmail Service.
 Used to create the CBC (Customer Bar Code), UK postcodes as well as Delivery Point Suffixes (DPSs)

 These packages include many of IDAutomation's fonts in one package for a reasonable price.

 IDAutomation's unique 2D font packages include several font encoders and graphic encoders in a single product.
-The fonts are all compatible with their Universal 2D Font, which create several symbol types from a single font.
+The fonts are all compatible with the Universal 2D Font, which creates several symbol types from a single font.
 Developer Licenses for these packages are perpetual and royalty-free.

-The MICR fonts allow printing of numbers and codes to create bank checks or drafts from blank check stock.
-The OCR-A and OCR-B fonts are used for OCR applications requiring these specific fonts.
+MICR fonts allow the printing of numbers and codes to create bank checks, drafts, or money orders from blank check stock.
+The OCR-A and OCR-B fonts are used for passports and other OCR applications.